WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Methodology

 \subsubsection{Computing Contextual Embedding}

-The mashup descriptions and API descriptions may contain noisy information.
-In this module, we can perform some pre-processing operations to reserve important information, such as abbreviation replacement and lemmatization \cite{wu2021mashup}.
-The word sequence is then obtained through tokenization.

-Given a description (API description or mashup description, in WARBERT(R) only mashup description is used), the word sequence of the mashup $m_i$ description is denoted as $D^{m_i} =[d_1^{m_i}, ..., d_{n_t}^{m_i}]$, while the word sequence of the API $a_j$ description is denoted as $D^{a_j} =[d_1^{a_j}, ..., d_{n_t}^{a_j}]$, where $n_t$ is the number of words.
+Given the mashup description and API description, the word sequences are obtained through tokenization.
+The word sequence of the mashup $m_i$ description is denoted as $D^{m_i} =[d_1^{m_i}, ..., d_{n_t}^{m_i}]$, while the word sequence of the API $a_j$ description is denoted as $D^{a_j} =[d_1^{a_j}, ..., d_{n_t}^{a_j}]$, where $n_t$ is the number of words.
 The objective is to derive a representation for each word.

-Traditional word embedding models are trained using a large corpus like Wiki.
-For each word, the model learns a global word embedding.
-However, the same word in different descriptions may have different contextual information.
-A single word embedding cannot distinguish between two meanings, making the semantics less accurate.
-This means that we need to generate different embeddings for the same word under different contexts.

-Pre-trained language model BERT has demonstrated exceptional performance across various NLP tasks \cite{PapadopoulosPKN22}.
-It leverages deep neural networks with multiple Transformer layers \cite{NIPS2017_3f5ee243}.
+Traditional word embedding models learn a single global vector for each word, which cannot capture context-dependent semantics when the same word appears in different descriptions.
+To address this limitation, we adopt BERT, a pre-trained language model built on multiple Transformer layers\cite{PapadopoulosPKN22}\cite{NIPS2017_3f5ee243}.
 Transformer models excel at capturing long-range dependencies in input sequences and directly relate words with arbitrary spacing \cite{zhang2023efficient}.
-Under the Scaled Dot-Product Attention mechanism, the contextual information about words is obtained.
-BERT further encodes word position information as vectors to incorporate word order.
-This position-aware word embedding enables the network to capture word spacing semantics.
+This capability stems from the self-attention mechanism.
+For each token, the model computes attention weights over all other tokens by comparing learned query and key representations, then produces a contextualized representation as a weighted combination of value vectors, enabling it to aggregate relevant information regardless of positional distance.
+BERT further incorporates positional embeddings to encode word order and capture spacing semantics.

 Based on the above characteristics, WARBERT uses BERT to generate contextual embedding $\widehat{V}$ of dimension $F$.
 For the word sequence of the mashup $m_i$ description, we use a special format for input to the model: